jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2025-02-25-realtime-dashboard-2/index.md

   - Python
   - Streamlit
   - WebSocket
-authors:
-  - JaehyeonKim
-images: []
 description: Streamlit and Apache ECharts draw a live sales dashboard that reads order counts and revenue by country from a FastAPI WebSocket server.
 ---

-In this post, we develop a real-time monitoring dashboard using [Streamlit](https://streamlit.io/), an open-source Python framework that allows data scientists and AI/ML engineers to create interactive data apps.
+A real-time monitoring dashboard is developed using [Streamlit](https://streamlit.io/), an open-source Python framework that allows data scientists and AI/ML engineers to create interactive data apps.
 The app connects to the WebSocket server we developed in [Part 1](/blog/2025-02-18-realtime-dashboard-1) and continuously fetches data to visualize key metrics such as **order counts**, **sales data**, and **revenue by traffic source and country**.
 With interactive bar charts and dynamic metrics, users can monitor sales trends and other important business KPIs in real-time.

 <!--more-->